jthies/PELS/README.md

 To specifically test the C backend, use ``env USE_C_KERNELS=1 pytest``.
 To see all output from the tests (even those that pass), you can use the '-s' flag.

 # Example usage

+There are two drivers: ``lanczos.py`` contains a very simple Lanczos eigenvalue solver to compute the smallest eigenvalue of a matrix. ``'pcg.py`` can be used to solve a (symmetric and positive definite) linear system by the Conjugate Gradient method, optionally with a simple polynomial preconditioner.
+Both drivers can be run with the ``--help`` option to get a list of supported parameters.

 ## Example 1: Sparse Matrix Formats on the GPU